-Guide on Singapore's Free Trade Zones
+Guide on Singapore's Free Trade Zones - presented by our lawyers

-Guide on Singapore's Free Trade ZonesUpdated on Monday 15th May 2017
+Guide on Singapore's Free Trade ZonesUpdated on Friday 11th June 2021

 Rate this article

-based on 2 reviews.
+based on 4 reviews.

-based on 2 reviews.
+based on 4 reviews.

 Goods can be stored temporarily in Singapore and then loaded into another ship or aircraft for exporting without the need for customs clearance.
-Singaporean free trade zones allow the warehousing, storing, distribution, transshipment, and exportation of goods.
-Free trade zones in Singapore are covered by the Free Trade Zones Act.
+Singaporean free trade zones allow the warehousing, storage, distribution, transshipment, and exportation of goods.
+The legislation that regulates the activity of free trade zone is prescribed by the Free Trade Zones Act.
 Our lawyers in Singapore can guide you if you want to open a free zone company in the country.